“The Love of Most Will Grow Cold!” Jesus Warned

 - • I want each of us here today to “stand firm to the end.”
+Jesus said that it is those who "will be saved."
 Stand firm against what?

 - • (1) Firm against the increase of wickedness in the end times.
 Things that were unimaginable in the USA just 50 years ago are now commonplace in our culture — for example, gay marriage and abortion on demand.
 In many American cities there are more children born to unmarried women than to married women.
 The nuclear family has broken down, and a “love-‘em-and-leave-‘em” mentality has taken its place in a large segment of our society.
 Jesus calls us to “stand firm” in these latter-day times of increasing iniquity.